The Deer Hunter: Screenplay

 According to Cimino, he would call Washburn while on the road scouting for locations and feed him notes on dialogue and story.
-Upon reviewing Washburn's draft, Cimino said, "I came back and read it and I just could not believe what I read.
-It was like it was written by somebody who was ... mentally deranged."
-Cimino confronted Washburn at the Sunset Marquis in LA about the draft, and Washburn supposedly replied that he couldn't take the pressure and had to go home.
-Cimino then fired Washburn.
-Cimino later claimed to have written the entire screenplay himself.
-Washburn's response to Cimino's comments was, "It's all nonsense.
+After reviewing Washburn's draft, Cimino said, "I came back and read it and I just could not believe what I read.
+It was like it was written by somebody who was... mentally deranged."
+Cimino confronted Washburn at the Sunset Marquis in LA about the draft, and Washburn supposedly replied that he could not take the pressure and had to go home.
+So Cimino fired Washburn.
+Cimino later claimed to have written the entire screenplay.
+Washburn's response to Cimino's claim was, "It's all nonsense.
 It's lies.
 I didn't have a single drink the entire time I was working on the script."